Victoria Coffey: Early life and family

 Coffey had 10 siblings.
-Her younger sister Pauline also became a doctor and won prestigious awards in the Royal College of Surgeons.
+Her younger sister Dr. Pauline (married names Keating and Mansell) also became a doctor, chief medical officer in the south of England, and won prestigious awards from the Meath Hospital and Royal College of Surgeons.
 Five of Coffey's siblings died as children—four in infancy.
 According to Coffey's grand-nephew Robert Coffey, "that was one of the main reasons she was so motivated to learn about the health of newborns and young children".
-He described her as "a no nonsense person but with quite a wicked sense of humour".
-She helped raise for the Dominican mission (now the Dublin Christian Mission), with which her brother Cecil was associated.
-She survived poliomyelitis in 1955.
+He described her as "a no-nonsense person but with quite a wicked sense of humour".
+She helped raise for the Dominican mission (now the Dublin Christian Mission), with which her brother Cecil (Fr.
+Louis Coffey O.P., Provincial of the Dominican Order in Ireland and founder of the moving crib exhibition in Dublin, and the St. Martin de Porres magazine) was associated.
+She survived polio in 1955.

 Education and career

 Coffey was known for her diligence and hard work.
-At the age of 25, she qualified for the Royal College of Surgeons in Ireland (RCSI), where she graduated with a licentiate degree and a degree in midwifery from the conjoint board of the RCSI.
+At the age of 25, she qualified for the RCSI, where she graduated with a licentiate degree and a degree in midwifery from the conjoint board of the RCSI.
 Seven years later, in 1943, she earned a DPH diploma in Children's Health at the RCSI.